MarcusChrist/articles/README.md

 #### First Login

 Use the button "First user to login?" for tests.
-Since we need atleast one admin in this application and we use this function to setup the first admin.
+Since we need atleast one admin in this application we use this function to setup the first admin.

 #### Enjoy